hpc/hpc-collab/README.md

 When changing these settings, it may be necessary to <EM>rm clusters/common/{vc,vx}/.regenerated</EM>.
 The <EM>Vagrantfile</EM> is dynamically composed based on these configuration parameters.
 Each virtualization provider uses different ranges of private IP address space for its own cluster-internal private network.
-For conveneience, <EM>cat clusters/vc/common/etc/hosts >> /etc/hosts</EM>, when regenerating the various configuration files for each virtualization provider.</P>
+For convenience, <EM>cat clusters/vc/common/etc/hosts >> /etc/hosts</EM>, when regenerating the various configuration files for each virtualization provider.</P>

 <P>